BrutPitt/glChAoS.P/readme.md

 - src/src/libs/glfw/buildOSX (OSX)
 - src/src/libs/glfw/buildWin (Windows)

-So, you need to delete it, or modify the CMake file, to use personal ones version.
+You need to delete it, and/or modify the CMake file, to use personal ones version.
 In this case you need to have installed GLFW Library, ver 3.3 or higher, or re-build the enclosed version in `./src/src/libs/glfw` folder.

 ### Build glChAoS.P in Windows